-Weave's origins date back to 1976, when a group of local Aboriginal parents concerned for the welfare of their children on the streets late at night pushed for the creation of a local youth service.
+Weave's origins date back to 1976, when a group of local Aboriginal parents advocated for the creation of services, activities and support for local young people.

 Since then, we have grown and evolved in response to what the community needs, providing responsive, collaborative and consistent support in ways that really matter.